dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 # Conclusion

 That's the end of the Chuck Norris series.
-I hope you had fun, I hope you learned a thing or two.
+I hope you had fun, I hope you learned something new.
 See you next time!

 [^1]: I heard Carthage is also a good option.
 Did not try it, though.
 [^2]: This recipe was written and shared by my nice colleague Théo Delrieu from [tanker.io](https://tanker.io).
 Say thanks!